flightlessmango/MangoHud/README.md

 ```

 By default, Meson should install MangoHud to `/usr/local`.
 Specify install prefix with `--prefix=/usr` if desired.
-Add `-Dappend_libdir_mangohud=false` option to meson to not append `mangohud` to libdir if desired (e.g. /usr/local/lib/mangohud).
+Add `-Dappend_libdir_mangohud=false` option to Meson to not append `mangohud` to libdir if desired.

-To install 32-bit build on 64-bit distribution, specify proper `libdir`: `lib32` for Arch-based distributions, `lib/i386-linux-gnu` on Debian-based distributions.
+To install a 32-bit build on 64-bit distribution, specify proper `libdir`: `lib32` for Arch-based distributions, `lib/i386-linux-gnu` on Debian-based distributions.
 RPM-based distributions usually install 32-bit libraries to `/usr/lib` and 64-bit to `/usr/lib64`.
 You may have to change `PKG_CONFIG_PATH` to point to correct folders for your distribution.

 ```